How on-ramps to new asset classes can change the demographics of asset ownership

 A few companies in the financial services space have been in the limelight recently in large part because they are on-ramps, the most noteworthy being Coinbase.

 Coinbase created the on-ramp for investors to access the cryptoeconomy as an investable asset class.
 Coinbase CEO Brian Armstrong references this concept directly in his letter in the Coinbase S-1.
-By creating this on-ramp, Coinbase built a $100 billion business with more retail brokerage account customers than Fidelity, Schwab, and TD Ameritrade.
+By creating this on-ramp, Coinbase built a $100 billion business (at time of IPO) with more retail brokerage account customers than Fidelity, Schwab, and TD Ameritrade.

 Companies that create on-ramps to different asset classes embody mainstreaming in retail financial services.